 Eye floaters appear as small spots that affect your vision.
 They are disturbing and may stand out when you look at something bright.
 The protein fibers that make up your vitreous may shrink and clump together as you age.
 As a result, they become floaters, and they cast a shadow on your retina.

 Most of them don’t cause life-threatening risks, but if you notice flash changes in your eyes, it can be severe.
 Red light therapy works for eye floaters by improving ATP production and stimulating cellular energy molecules .

 Potential Benefits of Low-Level Red Light Therapy in Myopia Control

 The medical term for nearsightedness is myopia.
 It mostly occurs as a genetic disorder, but the modern changes in lifestyle have brought about changes.
 Nowadays, children are more prone to having myopia because most of them spend long hours playing video games than outdoors.

-Fortunately, myopia can be controlled using a non-invasive regimen known as red light therapy.
-To establish the efficacy of low-level red light therapy in myopia control, researchers conducted a study.
-The same study revealed that red light therapy improves choroidal metabolic rate and scleral hypoxia, slowing down myopia’s progression a result .
+There is the anticipation that myopia can be controlled using a non-invasive regimen known as red light therapy.
+To establish the efficacy of low-level red light therapy in myopia control, researchers have been conducting research.
+The same study has the potential to reveal red light therapy benefits in improving choroidal metabolic rate and scleral hypoxia, slowing down myopia’s progression as a result.